 Management style tends towards the paternalistic as is often found in strongly hierarchical cultures.

-Firstly, people are extremely careful to ensure that others do not suffer embarrassment or any sense of shame (hiya) as a result of their own actions or their inability to meet the expectations of others.
-It is considered to be very bad behaviour to criticise another in public, as this is the greatest insult that can be given.
+It is considered to be poor behaviour to criticise another in public, as this is an insult.
 To be openly criticised in public results in a loss of self-esteem and personal dignity.
-Any attack on an individual’s self-esteem may have to be revenged.

-Therefore, managers are keen to treat subordinates with respect whilst, at the same time, maintaining the dignity of the position of boss.
-Instructions will be given clearly and precisely and subordinates will be expected to follow those instructions with little or no discussion.
+Instructions should be given clearly and precisely and subordinates will be expected to follow those instructions with little or no discussion.

-Secondly, relationship bonds run deep in Filipino culture and the manager expects loyalty.
-In return for this loyalty the boss will look after the interests of those subordinates.
-It is very much a reciprocal arrangement.
+As relationship bonds run deep in Mexican culture, the manager expects loyalty.
+In return for this loyalty, the boss will look after the interests of subordinates.
+The manager-subordinate relationship is viewed as reciprocal.